-Houston facial plastic surgeons, Dr. Russell Kridel and Dr. Angela Sturm are experts in facial rejuvenation treatments, including non-invasive Botox treatments.
-At FPSA, our physicians design and perform Botox treatments tailored to the individual’s aesthetic goals.
-In the hands of these skilled specialists, Botox can eliminate the fine lines and wrinkles between the eyebrows and along the forehead, as well as crow’s feet and laugh lines, and re-shape eyebrows to give patients a more vibrant and youthful look.
+Houston facial plastic surgeon, Dr. Russell Kridel, is an expert in facial rejuvenation treatments, including non-invasive Botox treatments.
+At FPSA, our physician designs and performs Botox treatments tailored to the individual’s aesthetic goals.
+In the hands of this skilled specialist, Botox can eliminate the fine lines and wrinkles between the eyebrows and along the forehead, as well as crow’s feet and laugh lines, and re-shape eyebrows to give patients a more vibrant and youthful look.

 What Sets Us Apart?

-At FPSA, your Botox treatments are performed by board-certified facial plastic surgeons, Dr. Angela Sturm or Dr. Russell Kridel, or a registered nurse under the direct supervision of one of the surgeons.
+At FPSA, your Botox treatments are performed by board-certified facial plastic surgeon, Dr. Russell Kridel, or a registered nurse under the direct supervision of the surgeon.
 This provides patients with the peace of mind that they are in the hands of a physician who focuses solely on the face and neck and the procedure is done in the safety and comfort of a medical office environment.
-In addition, Dr. Kridel and Dr. Sturm make sure patients are comfortable and experience very little discomfort during their treatment session, so patients can be given numbing cream or a dental block if they desire.
-At FPSA, Dr. Kridel and Dr. Sturm take facial injections quite seriously and believe it is important for patients to have highly skilled and trained hands that can tailor injections to your specific needs with greater finesse, rather than a one size fits all approach at many medical spas.
+In addition, Dr. Kridel makes sure patients are comfortable and experience very little discomfort during their treatment session, so patients can be given numbing cream or a dental block if they desire.
+At FPSA, Dr. Kridel takes facial injections quite seriously and believes it is important for patients to have highly skilled and trained hands that can tailor injections to your specific needs with greater finesse, rather than a one size fits all approach at many medical spas.
 In addition, our staff can deposit points into your Brilliant Distinctions loyalty program account at your office visit.

-Botox is administered by Dr. Kridel or Dr. Sturm during an in-office appointment that typically takes about 30-45 minutes.
+Botox is administered by Dr. Kridel during an in-office appointment that typically takes about 30-45 minutes.
 The depth, length, quantity and location of wrinkles varies for each patient.
 Therefore, the injection treatment, including the dosage and injection location, is tailored specifically to your facial structure and aesthetic goals.
-Dr. Kridel and Dr. Sturm will mark the specific areas on the face that are going to be treated with a washable marker.
+Dr. Kridel will mark the specific areas on the face that are going to be treated with a washable marker.
 There is no downtime and patients can return home or to work after their appointment.

 What to Expect